Summary

 Municipal Business License-

-This license is required for all entities within city limits or county unincorporated areas.
+This license is required for all entities within city limits or unincorporated areas of the county.
 For a restaurant, fees may be up to $7,000.

 Obtain a business license from the local government.
 Pay a fee.

-Obtain a business license from the county government.
-Pay a fee.
+Obtain a business license from the county government and pay the required fee.

 https://www.uschamber.com/co/start/startup/business-licenses-and-permit-guide

-The California Department of Tax and Fee Administration administers 37 different taxes and fees.
-You may visit the U.S. Small Business Administration (SBA) to determine the state and city-specific rules for obtaining a business license.
+The California Department of Tax and Fee Administration administers various taxes under the U.S. Small Business Administration (SBA) to determine the state and city-specific rules for obtaining a business license.

 Franchise State Tax Board:

-State income tax registration requires filing appropriate forms to notify of incoming tax receipts.
+State income tax registration requires filing appropriate forms to notify the state of incoming tax receipts.
 File with the State Franchise Tax Board within 40 days of starting the business.

 https://www.ca.gov/agency/?item=Franchise-Tax-Board